Skip to main content

 Why these two differ

-Verify all figures against each fund's current product disclosure statement and latest quarterly fund update on FMA Disclose before relying on this comparison for any investment decision.
+Both funds are retail managed funds, not KiwiSaver scheme accounts.
+Verify all figures against each fund's current Product Disclosure Statement and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.

 What's different at a glance